raialok/website/content/solutions/problem-1.md

     return (n / 2) * (2 * a + (n - 1) * d)
 ```

-Now that we know the know the value of n, we can simply plug the values in our AP sum formula to calculate the result.
+Now that we know the value of n, we can simply plug the values in our AP sum formula to calculate the result.

 In the range 1 to 1000, we need to calculate:
-sum of multiples of 3 + sum of multiples of 5 - sum of multiples of 15
+the sum of multiples of 3 + the sum of multiples of 5 - the sum of multiples of 15.

 We subtract the sum of multiples of 15 to correct for double counting,
 first when adding sum of 3s and second when adding the multiples of 5.